The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's H6-3 Patience (signed) is estimated to be worth between £16,000 and £24,000.
-This Giclée print, created in 2015, has shown consistent value growth, with an auction history of two sales since its entry to the market in June 2022.
+The value of Damien Hirst's H6-3 Patience (signed) is estimated to be worth between £14,000 and £21,000.
+This giclée print, created in 2015, has shown consistent value growth, with an annual average growth rate of 8%.
+This work has an auction history of two sales, both in the last 12 months.
 The hammer price over the past five years has ranged from £16,000 in September 2022 to £48,000 in June 2022.
-The average annual growth rate of this work is 5%.
+The average annual return for the seller is currently £27,200.
 The edition size of this artwork is limited to 55.

 Meaning & Analysis